 Mary can be found most weekends walking the North Shore Spirit Trail.

 Sierra is the lead indigenous design consultant at Sky Spirit Studio + Consulting.
-Sierra is from the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and is also xʷməθkʷəy̓əm (Musqueam), Kwakwaka’wakw/Musgamagw Dzawada'enuxw, Tɫingit, Xaayda (Haida) and Hungarian.
+Sierra is from the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and is also xʷməθkʷəy̓əm (Musqueam), Kwakwaka’wakw/Musgamagw Dzawada'enuxw, Tɫingit, Xaayda (Haida) and Magyar (Hungarian).
 Her Kwak'wala name is "Gesuqwaluck" which means "Creator or Creative one" and was given to her by her late grandmother and Grand-Matriarch Chief Emily Nelson Baker, T̓łaḵwagila̱'og̱wa.

 Sierra completed her Bachelor's of Environmental Design at the School of Architecture & Landscape Architecture (SALA) at the University of British Columbia.
 Graduating with an award in Design Leadership and receiving a Youth Leadership Award for her work in the community from the City of North Vancouver.
 Sierra then flew to London, England and graduated with her Masters of Science in Sustainable Urbanism at the Bartlett School of City Planning at University College London which is one of the top ten universities in the world for the built environment.
 Sierra was invited to meet the Queen of England in 2017 for her academic excellence at Canada House in London, England.